mesosphere/dcos-docs-site/pages/version-policy/index.md

 ### Base Technology

-Mesosphere does not offer support service for the base technology (e.g. Jenkins).
+Mesosphere does not offer support services for the base technology (e.g. Jenkins).
 The base technology version is denoted as the second version in the package number (e.g. 1.2.3-4.5.6).

 ### Certified Package Designations